John Hodge Solicitors Banner Image

 • Posted

-How to formalise your relationship outside marriage.
 The Court of Appeal has rejected a claim by a heterosexual couple that their civil partnership be recognised.
-The law provides civil partnership only for same sex couples whilst it now provides...
+The law provides civil partnership only for same sex couples whilst it now provides marriage for both same sex and heterosexual couples. ...

 Resolution